10.5.2. Destructors

 Review

-Whenever a program instantiates or creates a new object, it automatically calls a constructor to construct or initialize it.
-While programmers write most constructors, two are necessary for correct object behavior: the default and copy constructors.
-Programmers can use these constructors, but the compiler provides them if they don't.
+Whenever a program instantiates or creates a new object, it automatically calls a constructor to construct, build, or initialize it.
+While programmers write most constructors, two are necessary for correct object behavior, and the compiler creates them automatically.
+Programmers can accept the compiler-provided default and copy constructors or replace them.
 (The compiler also provides an assignment operator, which we explore in the next chapter.)
-Although they are not always required, C++ also allows programmers to write a similar but opposite function called a destructor.
+Although they are not always necessary, C++ also allows programmers to write similar but opposite functions called destructors.

-A destructor destroys or "cleans up" an object when the program no longer needs it.
-In general, destroying or cleaning up an object means releasing any resources that the object holds.
+Destructors destroy or remove objects, "cleaning up" programs when they no longer need the objects.
+In general, destroying or removing an object entails releasing any resources that the object holds.
 A resource is any part of a computer system - hardware, software, or data - needed to complete a task.
-Disk space, main memory, and CPU time are common resource examples.
-What it means to "clean up" an object depends on the object, what it contributes to the program, and what resources it uses.
-For example, if the object created some temporary files (using disk space), the program should remove them before it terminates.
-Or, if the object opened a database (using data), the database should be closed.
-But destructors are most often used to deallocate dynamic memory allocated on the heap.
+Disk space, main memory, and CPU time are common examples.
+What it means to destroy an object depends on the object, what it contributes to the program, and what resources it uses.
+For instance, if the object creates some temporary files (using disk space), the program should remove them before it terminates.
+Or, if the object opens a database (using data), the program should close it before stopping.
+Nevertheless, the most frequent destructor task is deallocating dynamic memory allocated from the heap.

 Memory management for automatic or local objects is scope-driven.
 The program automatically allocates and deallocates stack memory when an object comes into or goes out of scope.
 However, memory management for dynamic objects allocated on the heap is under direct programmer control.
 Programmers allocate and deallocate heap memory with the new and delete operators, respectively.